 Issuer Boston Properties Limited Partnership, a Delaware limited partnership.
 Issuer of Common Stock Boston Properties, Inc., our general partner.
-Securities Offered \$862,500,000 aggregate principal amount of 2.875% exchangeable notes due 2037.
+Securities Offered 862,500,000 aggregate principal amount of 2.875% exchangeable notes due 2037.
 Maturity Date February 15, 2037, unless earlier repurchased, exchanged or redeemed.
 Interest 2.875% per year.
 Interest will be payable semiannually in arrears in cash on February 15 and August 15 of each year, beginning August 15, 2007.
 Optional Redemption Prior to February 20, 2012, we may not redeem the notes except to preserve Boston Properties, Inc.'s status as a real estate investment trust as described below.
 On or after February 20, 2012, we may at our option redeem all or part of the notes for cash at a price equal to 100% of the principal amount of the notes being redeemed, plus accrued and unpaid interest.
 If at any time we determine it is necessary to redeem the notes in order to preserve Boston Properties, Inc.'s status as a real estate investment trust, we may redeem all of the notes then outstanding for cash at a price equal to 100% of the principal amount of the notes being redeemed, plus accrued and unpaid interest, if any, to the redemption date.
-Exchange Rights Inc.'s status as a real estate investment trust as described below.
-On or after February 20, 2012 may at our option redeem all or part of the notes for cash at a price equal to 100% of the princi amount of the notes being redeemed, plus accrued and unpaid interest.If at any time we determine it is necessary to redeem the notes in order to preserve Boston Properties, Inc.'s status as a real estate investment trust, we may redeem all of the notes then outstanding for cash at a price equal to 100% of the principal amount of the notes being redeemed trading price per note for each day of such measurement period was less than 98% of the product of the last reported sale price of BXP common stock and the exchange rate on each such day;
+Exchange Rights Holders may exchange their notes prior to the close of business on the scheduled trading day immediately preceding February 20, 2012, in multiples of \$1,000 principal amount, at the option of the holder under the following circumstances: during the five business day period after any ten consecutive trading day period (the "measurement period") in which the trading price per note for each day of such measurement period was less than 98% of the product of the last reported sale price of BXP common stock and the exchange rate on each such day;